 The Master of Arts, Biblical Studies (MAB) equips students with the knowledge of the scriptural authors and their cultural context necessary to understand the Bible, and with skill in interpreting the Sacred Scriptures in light of the Holy Spirit.
 The program requires coursework in the Scriptures, Biblical Greek or Hebrew, elective courses in theology, and the development and defense of major research.
 Click here for more information.

 The Master of Arts, Catholic Studies (MACS) is in interdisciplinary study of the Catholic intellectual tradition.
 Coursework examines Western philosophy from ancient to contemporary, systematic theology, Catechism studies, and electives.
-The program culminates in either major research (i.e., a thesis) or a comprehensive exam.
+The program culminates in a synthetic research paper and a comprehensive exam.
 Click here for more information.

 The Master of Arts, Pastoral Ministry (MAPM) is both academic and pastoral in approach, and provides the core theology courses from the MAT in conjunction with ministerial formation.
 This program is intended for people who want to integrate theology and practice.
 Program requirements include coursework, mentoring, supervised field education, theological reflections, and a capstone ministry project.
 Click here for more information.